 CSCS Study Guide

-A 70% success rate is required for passing the CSCS exam.
-This is a multiple-choice test, so you won't be asked to write elaborate essays on the Krebs cycle (nice!).
+The CSCS is a multiple-choice test, so you won't be asked to write elaborate essays on the Krebs cycle (nice!).

 Now, don't get too cocky if you pass the mock tests.
 The real exam will be a lot harder.